AICPA-ADS/AuditData-API/GL-Primer.md

 ### Trial Balance

 The trial balance end point allows a uesr to request journal entries for a specific period end.
 The end date must be provided.
 The default trial balance will return values for the latest reporting period.
 If a start date is provided then the period from the specified start date to the specified end date will be provided if available.
-All available periods can be queried using the period end-point. (see below)
+All available periods can be queried using the period end-point. (see base modules below)

 Only one reporting period is returned at a time.